 Transitioning to KU

-- Apply to KU (Note: ACT/SAT scores are NOT needed if you're over 21 years old.)
+- Apply to KU (Note: ACT/SAT scores are NOT needed.)
 We offer undergraduate application fee waivers for Guard/Reservists who apply as degree-seeking students.

 - KU awards some college credit for military courses.
 Visit the KU credit transfer page and look for the “military service credit” section for more details.
 To get credit for military courses, if you list that you have a military affiliation on your new student application, KU will order a copy of your military transcripts from the JST system for you.
 (Air Force – you will need to request your CCAF and/or Air University transcript).

-- Visit KU CredTran to see how JST/CCAF courses have historically transferred, as well as any other college coursework.
-For JST, select the state, "District of Columbia."
-For CCAF, select "Alabama."
+- Visit KU CredTran to see how JST/CCAF courses have historically transferred.
+For JST or by MOS, select the state, "District of Columbia."
+For CCAF/Air University, select "Alabama."